palma-ice/FastIsostasy/README.md

 3. Elastic lithosphere, relaxed astenosphere (ELVA; Cathles, 1975; Lingle and Clark, 1985; Bueler et al., 2007).
 4. Laterally-Variable ELVA (LV-ELVA; Swierczek-Jereczek et al., 2024).

+In the future, the laterally-variable ELRA (LV-ELRA; Coulon et al., 2021) and the Green's function approach (Adhikari et al., in rev.) will also be implemented.

 If you are interested in coupling FastIsostasy to your ice-sheet model, the remainder of the README.md is for you!
 It provides the initial steps to get started with FastIsostasy (stand-alone) and the few lines of fortran code needed for a correct interaction with an ice sheet model.

-If compatible with your research ecosystem, you should preferably use the [Julia implementation](https://github.com/JanJereczek/FastIsostasy.jl), which offers extend capabilities (GPU acceleration, higher-order time integration schemes, adaptive time stepping).
+If compatible with your research ecosystem, you should preferably use the [Julia implementation](https://github.com/JanJereczek/FastIsostasy.jl), which offers extend capabilities (GPU acceleration, flexible interface, plotting routines).

 ## Getting started (stand-alone)